 Materials in which electrons are strongly interacting with each other exhibit variety of exotic properties such as: high temperature superconductivity, colossal magnetoresistance, ferroelectricity, magneto-electric effects in multiferroic materials.
 Examples for such materials are: cuprates, manganites, nickelates, organic superconductors, dilute magnetic semiconductors, ferroelectrics, oxide interfaces and many more.
 Generally speaking, small stimulus results in a large change in one or more physical property.

-In our laboratory we study the electronic structure and the nature of the phase transitions of such materials by tuning control parameters such as chemical doping, epitaxial strain, external electric or magnetic fields etc.
+In our laboratory we study the electronic structure and the nature of the phase transitions of such materials by tuning control parameters such as chemical doping, epitaxial strain, pressure, external electric or magnetic fields etc.

 We perform a variety of experiments such as: Magnetotransport, thermal-transport, tunneling and point contact spectroscopy, magnetometry and more.
 We lean on the fabrication, characterization and electron-microscopy facilities at the Tel Aviv center for nanoscience and nanotechnologies.